 Piccadilly Hotel

 Rodic Davidson have been working with The Dilly for more than ten years now, supporting with the relevant applications for works on site.
-We have upgraded fire doors in all parts of the building, improving the technical performance of the building in a sensitive manner.
-Areas of defective ceiling plaster have been addressed in accordance with planning consents.
-And we have upgraded the glazing to meet contemporary expectations.
+We have secured the relevant consents for upgrading fire doors throughout the building, improving technical performance in a sensitive manner.
+Areas of defective ceiling plaster have been addressed after extensive communications with the City of Westminster.
+And we have taken the first step towards replacing the external windows.

 Alongside these structural improvements, we have supported the rebranding of the hotel, gaining permission for alterations to the external signage, the erection of new flagpoles, and the installation of window boxes and planters on the Piccadilly elevation of the hotel.
 Ongoing dialogues with the planning committee have enabled the progression of work on site and the successful granting of consents for upcoming building improvements.